ydataai/ydata-profiling/docsrc/source/pages/great_expectations_integration.rst

 Rolling your own Expectation Generation Logic
 ---------------------------------------------

-If you would like to profile datasets at scale, your use case might require to change the default expectations logic.
+If you would like to profile datasets at scale, your use case might require changing the default expectations logic.
-The ``to_expectation_suite`` takes the ``handler`` parameter, that allows you to take full control of the generation process.
+The ``to_expectation_suite`` takes the ``handler`` parameter, which allows you to take full control of the generation process.
 Generating expectations takes place in two steps:

 - mapping the detected type of each column to a generator function (that receives the columns' summary statistics);